owl73/westmarch-landol/class/adept/hedge_knight.md

 + **D:** Infamous Crest

 **Level Goal**:
+- A. Make a vow against the noble class publicly after martial training.
 - B. Kill an equal opponent in a duel on the behalf of someone else
 - C. Defeat a knight or kill a noble
 - D. Cause the collapse of a noble house